-Tobacco cannot be consumed or used by an administrator while on district property.
-Tobacco includes any form of smoked tobacco products (i.e., cigarettes, cigars, pipes, electronic cigarettes or vaping), applied to the gums (i.e., dipping, chewing tobacco, or snuff) and/or inhaled.
+An employee cannot consume or use tobacco while on District property.
+Tobacco includes any form of smoked tobacco products (i.e., cigarettes, cigars, pipes, electronic cigarettes, or vaping) applied to the gums (i.e., dipping, chewing tobacco, or snuff) and/or inhaled.